mfenniak/dynamodb_fdw/README.md

 - `document`
   - a JSON-structured version of the entire DynamoDB record.

-You *must* always provide a filter on `region` and `table_name` when querying this table.
-It's a bit awkard.
-But, you can create views to wrap around specific table queries.

 So, what can you do now?

-Querying a DynamoDB table:
+Let's start simple, by querying a DynamoDB table:

 ```
-=> SELECT document FROM dynamodb
+=> SELECT document FROM fdwtest2 LIMIT 10;
-   WHERE region = 'us-west-2' AND table_name = 'fdwtest2' LIMIT 10;
 WARNING:  DynamoDB FDW SCAN operation; this can be costly and time-consuming; use partition_key if possible
 NOTICE:  DynamoDB FDW retrieved 1 pages containing 2004 records; DynamoDB scanned 2004 records server-side
                           document